 Organizing what you’re going to eat, setting aside time to shop, prepping in advance, and knowing how to design your own success, makes it much easier to reach for healthy grab-and-go food, and easy access snacks.
 Learning to healthy prep allows cooking to become more of a priority, and prepping eventually becomes effortless.
-Those nights of quick and simple prepackaged frozen meals, or just calling in a takeout order, seem like a distant memory, or a nice treat for the nights you really just need a break from cooking.

 The awesome thing about putting less of an emphasis on crash dieting is that this ‘way of eating’ is never set it stone.
 You can still have a bite out, change up your meals or pop that frozen burrito in the oven every now and then.
 The important thing is to have a general plan that works for you, and keep some guidelines in the back of your mind to stick to, so you can find balance, long-term.